rmenn/blog/content/post/how-bootkube-works.md

  What is bootkube

-bootkube is a project in the kubernetes incubator which allows you to self host the control-plane of kubernetes.
+bootkube is a project in the kubernetes incubator, primarly developed by coreos, which allows you to self host the control-plane of kubernetes.
 Simple, isnt it?

 What is self hosting